Delivering on our Sustainability Targets

 Farming has always thrived on innovation.
 From the very beginning, farmers have sought better ways to nourish themselves, their families and their communities.
 This continues today as we continually strive to find more sustainable solutions that can help farmers grow enough to support a growing population.

 At Bayer, our global presence, leading market position in agriculture and tailored farming solutions are driving the shift toward regenerative agriculture.
-We aim to decrease the climate footprint of farming, reduce the environmental impact of crop protection, enable smallholder farmers, and improve water use.
+We aim to decrease the climate footprint of farming, reduce the environmental impact of crop protection, support smallholder farmers, and improve water productivity.

-At the same time, we'll work to restore nature by improving soil health, enhancing biodiversity, reducing water usage and sequestering carbon.
+At the same time, we are working on improving soil health, as well as preserving biodiversity, which are key aspects of a regenerative agriculture system.
 We're doing this while also supporting farmers in their efforts to increase agricultural yields, farm productivity and incomes with new sources of revenue.

 Our Crop Science division’s sustainability transformational targets focus on the following key areas: